discordjs/guide/guide/creating-your-bot/event-handling.md

 After this, listening for other events is as easy as creating a new file in the `events` folder.
 The event handler will automatically retrieve and register it whenever you restart your bot.

 ::: tip
 In most cases, you can access your `client` instance in other files by obtaining it from one of the other discord.js structures, e.g. `interaction.client` in the `interactionCreate` event.
-It doesn't need to manually passed to your events.
+It doesn't need to be manually passed to your events.
 :::

 ## Resulting code